web-vision/wv_deepltranslate/Documentation/Administration/Configuration/Index.rst

 .. attention::
     Before using the DeepL API, you need to get an API key from your `DeepL Profile`_.

-Go to :guilabel:`Admin Tools > Settings > Extension Configuration`.
+Go to the :ref:`extension configuration <extensionConfiguration>` in :guilabel:`Admin Tools > Settings > Extension Configuration`.

 Open the settings for :guilabel:`wv_deepltranslate` and add your API key.

 .. figure:: /Images/Reference/configuration.png
     :alt: The Extension configuration settings showing two input fields for DeepL API key and default formality

-The extension is set up to auto-detect the corresponding DeepL API URL.
+The correct DeepL API endpoint for free or pro plans is auto-detected by the extension and the given API key format.

 .. _sitesetup:
 Set up translation language